 It was war, raids, will for dominance.
 The males were killing the male opponents and then they were taking the females to their group.

 It wasn’t love, it was rape.

-(The Neanderthal is also referred as Homo sapiens neanderthalensis, as a subspecies of Sapiens, his first cousin, and that is why the mix of genes was feasible.
+(The Neanderthal is also referred as Homo sapiens neanderthalensis, as a subspecies of Sapiens, his first cousin, and this is why the mix of genes was feasible.
 Different species cannot produce fertile descendants, just like the horse [Equus ferus] when hybridized with the donkey [Equus africanus] they produce the infertile mule).

 There have been discovered fossils from Homo, like the Boskop Man (Homo capensis) whose skull was at least 25% larger than ours.
-They disappeared, they became extinct very quickly.
-Probably because they could not fight back the barbarianism of the stupid ones.
+They disappeared, they became extinct very quickly, probably because they could not fight back the barbarianism of the stupid ones.

 We are the descendants of those who exterminated the others.

-The “others” exist no more.
-Or will “others” always exist?
+The “others” exist no more; or will “others” always exist?

 Heathens, allogenous, foreign speakers.

 Different likes, different ideas, different ideologies, different preferences, different beliefs.